 Furthermore, many art teachers are using PRO to help reach personal or district goals, either on their own or in PLCs.

 Highlighting the ability to watch videos and download resources at any time is key here.
-Another thing to mention is how the PRO Library is updated with three new Learning Packs every month.
-This means there are dozens of new videos and resources to explore every few weeks!
+Another thing to mention is how the PRO Library is regularly updated with new Learning Packs.
+This means there are always new videos and resources to explore!

 According to Simeon, sometimes administrators discount PRO because they already have PD scheduled for the year.
 His advice is to “Challenge the notion of ‘business as usual.’”
 Is a few full or half-days of PD a few times a year truly adequate?